SeedDMS/go-cupsbackend/README.md

 ## Configuration

+The path and the name of the configuration file has been changed in 0.0.2 for more flexibility and a more common paths.
+The configuration file in the user's home directory must be located in `.config/seeddms-cups/printers.yaml` The system wide configuration must be in `/etc/seeddms-cups/printers.yaml`.
+Additionally, the new path `/etc/seeddms-cups/<username>/printers.yaml` will be checked for a configuration file.
+The precedence of the files is

+1. User's home directory
+2. `/etc/seeddms-cups/<username>/printers.yaml`
+3. `/etc/seeddms-cups/printers.yaml`

+Before version 0.0.2 the
-This backend reads a configuration file `.seeddms-cups.yaml` from either `/etc/seeddms-cups` or the user's home directory.
-The user is the person issuing the print job.
-If both, the cups server (having the seeddms backend installed) and the client run on the same computer, the backend can easily access the user's home directory and read the configuration file.
+backend read the configuration file `.seeddms-cups.yaml` from either `/etc/seeddms-cups` or the user's home directory.

+The user is
+the person issuing the print job.
+If both, the cups server (having the seeddms backend installed) and the client run on the same computer, the user will be an existent user on the system and the backend can easily access the user's home directory and read the configuration file.
 But if the client runs on a different computer, the user is likely to be somebody not available on the server.
-If the client is a mobile phone, the user may just be the name of the phone.
-In any of those cases the backend will not find the user's home directory and therefore will read the configuration from `/etc/seeddms-cup/.seeddms-cups.yaml`
+Actually, if the client is for example a mobile phone, the user name is often just be set to the name of the phone.
+So, printing from your 'Redmi Note 8T' will set the user to 'Redmi Note 8T'.
+In any of those cases the backend will not find the user's home directory and therefore will read the system wide configuration.
+Since version 0.0.2 the location of the configuration file can also be user dependent in `/etc/seeddms-cups/<username>/printers.yaml`.

 This configuration file may contain several sections.
 Each for a configured printer in cups.
 If none of the section names match the